ldamon/lydia-blog/content/blog/secondpost.md

 ---
 After I got laid off, a colleague told me I “sounded chipper” over text.

 While I definitely was not feeling happy in the least, I can see why I sounded less than devastated.
 For better or worse, I process things through comedy.
-(Hence my brief standup career in the Bay Area.)
+(Hence my brief, embarrassing standup career in the Bay Area.)

 A little cliché but I still want to say it: I feel like I keep saying goodbye to versions of myself.
 Having my daughter.
 Leaving the Bay Area.
 Quitting various career switching dreams or side hustles.
 Moving to a smaller city.